mbugert/laserscad/README.md

 * ``openscad``, ``make``, ``python3`` installed

 To set up the library:
-* Download or clone the contents of this repository to a destination of your choice
+* [Download a release](https://github.com/mbugert/laserscad/releases) and unpack it to a destination of your choice
 * Move ``laserscad.scad`` from the ``dist`` folder into your [OpenSCAD library folder](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries)

 ## Tutorial / Code Example
-The library is best explained with an example (scroll down if you are looking for a full API reference).
+The library is best explained with an example ([click here](#api) to jump to the full API reference).

 Say we want to create this small table which consists of a table top and two legs: